-- The proposed amended reporting condition set out below will allow the ACCC to continue to monitor conduct engaged in under the auspices of any authorisation. - 4.30.
+- The amended reporting condition set out below will allow the ACCC to continue to monitor the Proposed Conduct engaged in under the auspices of an authorisation. - 4.34.
 The ACCC considers that the Proposed Conduct is likely to result in some public detriment in the short term resulting from competitors sharing information and working together in relation to the supply of Medicines and Pharmacy Product relative to a situation where each Participant individually makes its own decisions.

-Proposed condition
+Reporting condition